All must first go through Verification when submitting a Special Circumstance From.

 The review, correction and revision process can take several weeks.
 Therefore, to allow adequate time for the various steps, there are deadlines for submission of the form.
 Please keep in mind that submission of the form by the dates below does not guarantee that the process will be completed before the end of your enrollment period.

-Student attending fall semester only: November 8, 2013
+- Student attending fall semester only: November 8, 2013

-Students attending fall & spring or spring only: April 11, 2014
+- Student attending fall & spring or spring only: April 11, 2014

 Only 2012 paid medical/dental/vision expenses can be considered for the 2013-14 academic year.